basho/basho_docs/source/languages/en/riak/community/bugs.md

   --- A low-traffic list used to disseminate information about bugs or issues that might negatively impact a production Riak cluster or deal with data integrity
-* Project Issues are all managed under their respective [Basho Github repos](https://github.com/basho/).
+* Project Issues are all managed under their respective [Basho GitHub repos](https://github.com/basho/).
 The following are good repos to pay particular attention to:
     * [Riak issues](https://github.com/basho/riak/issues)